Itsmhercy23/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 # Python - Everything is object

-In this project, I studied object instantiation in Python, delving into variable aliasing and object identifiers, types, and mutability.
+I was able to read and study on object instantiation in Python, delving into variable aliasing and object identifiers, types, and mutability.
 The project involved a series of quiz-like questions the answers to which I provided in single-line `.txt` files.